 Encouraging students to communicate with one another as a community of learning is important to Tim, especially considering lower attendance, short-term attention problems, and increased distractions at school.
 And one strategy he believes helps achieve this is flexible learning spaces.
 "We can change the physical parameters to align with the specific learning goals of that day," he says, describing classrooms where chairs and desks are not fixed to the floor and can instead be moved into pods to support break out groups and hands on activities.

-- Discourage multi-tasking by recommending paper note-taking.
+- Discourage multi-tasking by encouraging paper note-taking.

 - Facilitate conversation and engagement through teaching in flexible learning spaces.